ricardodanganan/GamePerformanceMonitoring-Dashboard/README.md

 ## Introduction

+## Introduction

-The **Game Performance** & **IT Monitoring Dashboard** is my final year IT Management project, developed as part of my 4th-year finals.
-This real-time monitoring and optimization tool is designed to enhance gaming performance by providing comprehensive system insights.
+The **Game Performance & IT Monitoring Dashboard** is my final year IT Management project, built to deliver real-time performance insights and system optimization for gamers.

-It tracks CPU and GPU usage, temperatures, RAM consumption, disk activity, VRAM usage, and network performance, ensuring gamers have a clear view of their system’s health.
-Equipped with threshold-based alerts, historical performance tracking, and Steam API integration, it helps optimize system resources, detect installed games, and provide tailored recommendations.

-Additionally, I have integrated Grafana monitoring for advanced data visualization and real-time analytics, and implemented CSV/JSON data export functionality for deeper analysis.
-An in-game overlay, powered by Electron, allows players to monitor system performance (FPS, usage, temps) without exiting their game.

-The entire dashboard runs as a standalone desktop application via Electron, removing the need to launch it in a browser or rely on localhost, delivering a seamless, app-like experience.
+It monitors key metrics such as CPU/GPU usage and temperature, RAM, disk, VRAM, and network activity—ensuring users can assess their system's health at a glance.
+With Steam API integration, the dashboard auto-detects installed games and compares system specs against game requirements, providing tailored optimization advice through AI-powered suggestions.

+Users can export per-game performance reports as structured `.csv` files for external analysis or audit purposes.
+Advanced data visualization is supported via integrated **Grafana dashboards**, while historical tracking and threshold-based alerts enhance decision-making.

+An in-game FPS and system overlay, powered by **Electron**, allows seamless performance tracking without leaving the game.
+The app runs as a standalone `.exe` file, offering a full desktop experience with no need for browsers or localhost environments.

 ---